How to Cure Gastric Reflux

-- Do not wear too tight clothes when eating, better wear clothes and fabrics that are comfortable and not too tight.
+- Try to not wear clothes that are too tight when eating.
+Better wear clothes and fabrics that are comfortable and not too tight.

-- Do not prepare meals that are too abundant.
+- Prepare meals adequate in size.
 It is preferable to prepare six small portions or two very large portions.